elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 ### Collections

-Serenade provides a way to, given a collection of key/value structures, run a serenade template over each structure.
+Serenade provides a way to, given a collection of key/value structures, map a serenade template over each structure.

 ```